Magneto-optical transport in type-II Weyl semimetals in the presence of orbital magnetic moment: Introduction

-The Weyl nodes in condesed matter systems can also be anisotropic and tilted (called type-I) and tilted over (type-II)\cite{soluyanov2015type,li2017evidence,autes2016robust,jiang2017signature,pal2018optical,zhang2018coexistence,chang2016prediction,xu2017discovery}.
-In type-I WSM, the tilt is supposed to be smaller than the Fermi velocity $v_F$.
-There is a closed Fermi sueface enclosing either electron or a hole pocket, with a single point consistent with Weyl node.
-However, in type-II WSM, the tilt becomes larger than $v_F$, the Fermi surface no longer just a point, at the Fermi surface there exists a unbounded electron and hole pockets and even at Weyl point, there are large density of state exist\cite{soluyanov2015type}, which outcomes in different magnetotransport properties of type-II WSM\cite{saha2018anomalous,zyuzin2016intrinsic,sharma2017chiral,mukherjee2018anomalous,mccormick2017semiclassical,ferreiros2017anomalous}. \\
+The Weyl fermions in WSMs are not restricted by Lorentz symmetry, in contrast to their high-energy counterpart, which permits the Weyl cones to tilt in energy–momentum space.
+When the tilting of the cones is large enough such that the velocity changes sign along the tilting direction, a transition from type-I to type-II WSMs occurs \cite{soluyanov2015type,li2017evidence,autes2016robust,jiang2017signature,pal2018optical, zhang2018coexistence,chang2016prediction,xu2017discovery}.
+In type-I WSM, the tilt $t_s$ is supposed to be smaller than the Fermi velocity $v_F$.
+There is a closed Fermi surface enclosing either electron or a hole pocket, with a single point consistent with Weyl node.
+However, in type-II WSM, the tilt $t_s$ becomes larger than $v_F$, the Fermi surface no longer just a point, at the Fermi surface there exists a unbounded electron and hole pockets and even at Weyl point, there are large density of state exist\cite{soluyanov2015type}, which outcomes in different magnetotransport properties of type-II WSM\cite{saha2018anomalous,zyuzin2016intrinsic,sharma2017chiral,mukherjee2018anomalous,mccormick2017semiclassical,ferreiros2017anomalous}. \\